Student Learning Outcomes

-Each of the Institutional Student Learning Outcomes (ISLOs) is evaluated annually by the Institutional Planning and Effectiveness Committee (IPEC).
+Each of the Institutional Student Learning Outcomes (ISLOs) is evaluated every other year by the Institutional Planning and Effectiveness Committee (IPEC).
 The IPEC reviews the ISLO data and identifies areas of improvement.
 IPEC communicates that information to the SLO committee and to the campus community at a Town Hall meeting.
 Suggestions from the campus community and the SLO committee are used to develop an action plan.

 Students demonstrate communication when they are able to:

 - 1.1 Read Critically: Locate, interpret and analyze various types of written texts